sushant91265/rock-paper-scissor/README.md

 able to play the game n times before the program exits.

 # Solution
-- The solution is implemented in Java with 75% unit test coverage and the logs are saved in a log file as well.
+- The solution is implemented in Java with more than 85% unit test coverage and the logs are saved in a log file as well.
 - The program is run from the command line.
 The rules are defined in the `game.properties` file.
 - Run the Main.java file to start the program.
 The program will ask for the number of rounds to play.
 The user will then be asked to enter a choice for each round.
 The computer will randomly generate a choice for each round.
 The winner of each round will be displayed.

-# Design
+# Libraries used
+- JUnit 5 for unit testing
+- Maven for build and dependency management
+- Lombok for getter and setter generation
+- Mockito for mocking
+- Logback for logging